sravel/pibooth-pimoroni11x7/README.rst

 ``pibooth-pimoroni11x7`` is a plugin for the `pibooth <https://github.com/pibooth/pibooth>`_ application.

-Pibooth plugin to use Pimoroni led 11x7 `Pimoroni led 11x7  <https://shop.pimoroni.com/products/11x7-led-matrix-breakout>`_
+Pibooth plugin to use `Pimoroni led 11x7  <https://shop.pimoroni.com/products/11x7-led-matrix-breakout>`_

 Install